Allen County, Indiana: Climate

 In recent years, average temperatures in Fort Wayne have ranged from a low of 16 °F in January to a high of 84 °F in July, although a record low of -24 °F was recorded in January 1918 and a record high of 106 °F was recorded in June 1988.
 Average monthly precipitation ranged from 1.94 in in February to 4.04 in in June.

 Economy

 In the latter half of the 20th century, shifts in manufacturing patterns led to the reduction of the number of manufacturing plants and jobs in Allen County.
 However, Allen County's economy has diversified with time to include defense and security, healthcare, and insurance.
 Agriculture is also a vital part of the county's economy.
 In 2009, Forbes ranked the Fort Wayne metropolitan area 67th on its list of 200 metropolitan areas in the "Best Places For Business And Careers" report.
 Individually, Fort Wayne was ranked 5th in cost of living and 12th in cost of doing business.

+Allen County's largest employers in 2025: